menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

 .. _admin-subnet-monitoring-events:

-Subnet monitoring events
+Subnet Monitoring Events
 =========================

 To access subnet monitoring events:

 #.
-Select **Admin** on the top navigation bar.
+On the **Admin** page, select :guilabel:`Configuration` in the upper-left corner.

 #.
-Click **Configuration** on the menu bar at the top of the admin workspace.

-#.
-Select **Event Hooks** in the left pane.
+Select :guilabel:`Event Hooks` in the filtering sidebar.

-Enabling subnet monitoring
+Enabling Subnet Monitoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Subnet monitoring is enabled in the :ref:`admin-system-settings`.
-Click the Settings button in the upper right corner to go to the system settings where you can enable subnet monitoring in the system and configure email notifications.
+Click the **Settings** button in the upper-right corner to go to the System Settings where you can enable subnet monitoring in the system and configure email notifications.

 When enabled, the system monitors the free addresses in DHCP address pools and subnets, and performs an action if the number of free addresses goes below a user-definable threshold.

-When subnet monitoring is enabled, a new column, Monitoring, displays when viewing the subnet list.
-To quickly see all subnets that are monitored, you can use the Quick Filter and filter by this column by entering “Monitor: Yes” in the Quick Filter search field.
+When subnet monitoring is enabled, a new column, **Monitoring**, is added when viewing the subnet list.
+To filter the view by this column and quickly see all subnets that are monitored, you can enter "Monitor: Yes" in the Quick Filter search box.

 SMTP Server
 """""""""""